cloudmesh-community/book/chapters/msg/graphql.md

 ## Introduction

-GraphQL is a data query language developed by Facebook.
+GraphQL is a data query language developed by Faceboo%k.

 GraphQL allows clients to request data they need without thinking about the API implementation.
 It makes application devlopment fast and